“Missing Rib,” A Short Story

-This April I published a short story titled “Missing Rib” exclusively as an eBook through Amazon’s Kindle store!
+My short story, “Missing Rib,” is available online at Amazon.com and Smashwords.
 It’s a story that I’m really proud of, having worked on it on and off for some time, and pouring a bit of myself into it over that time.

 It’s hard to categorize, but it could be called a contemporary romance.
 However, I think it’s more than that.
 It’s written with wit and introspection, while dealing with the emotions that come with searching for your other half, especially if your not sure if they exist.

-“Missing Rib” is available only on Amazon as an eBook.
-Below is the link to purchase it, as well as the publisher description you’ll see on Amazon.
+“Missing Rib” is available only as an eBook.
+Below is the link to purchase it, as well as the publisher description.
 I hope to hear some good words about it soon; I hope you enjoy the read; I hope you spread the word.
-Most importantly, I hope the story leaves you feeling better than before. : )
+Most importantly, I hope the story leaves you feeling better than before : )

 “What a great story… I was drawn into the unfolding drama from page 1 and before I knew it, it was over.
 I would love to have spent another few hours in the company of the very charming Andrew, but that was not to be, unfortunately.